 - Custom programmable microwaves – You can customize these microwaves to your own preferences.
 So, if you like to boil your cup of water for your tea for 3 minutes, you can just create a “tea” button for 3 minutes.

 - Toaster ovens – My mother used her toaster oven much more than her oven because she was only cooking for herself.
 I would recommend one that has an auto shut-off feature for safety.

 Note: Some smart appliances will also come in handy in an assisted living home.

 Another often overlooked senior home modification is door handles (and shower and faucet handles too).

-The most senior friendly handles that we recommend are lever style handles.
-The reason is that they are much easier to press on and to handle, especially if you suffer from arthritic hands.
+The reason is that they are much easier to press on and handle, especially if you suffer from arthritic hands.

 You can see a collection of lever handles here…

 - Shower handles

 I have often recommended grab bars along hallways for seniors with mobility, balance issues, and/or physical limitations.